Chili’s Chicken Enchilada Soup copycat is creamy, rich, slightly spicy and thick blended together and topped with chunks of chicken breast meat.

 Cook the chicken 3-4 minutes on each side, until just cooked through.

-Remove the chicken and add in the onions and lower the heat to medium.
+Remove the chicken and add in the onions and garlic and lower the heat to medium.

 Add in the spices and cook for 3-4 minutes until translucent.